GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 gate through `TIM_SetClockState(TIMx, DRIVER_STATUS_ON)`, disables the counter through `TIM_SetOperationState(TIMx, DRIVER_STATUS_OFF)`, reads the
-configuration-owned registers, stages through the codec, writes only changed `CR1`, `PSC`, and `ARR` images, generates `TIMx_EGR.UG`, conditionally clears a generated `TIMx_SR.UIF`, and writes `TIMx_CNT` after the update event only when the requested initial count differs from the post-update counter image.
-The current implementation leaves the counter disabled after configuration; users explicitly start the counter with `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
+configuration-owned registers, stages through the codec, writes only changed `CR1`, `PSC`, and `ARR` images, temporarily clears `CR1.UDIS` for the forced `TIMx_EGR.UG`, restores the final `CR1` image, conditionally clears a generated `TIMx_SR.UIF`, and writes `TIMx_CNT` after the update event only when the requested initial count differs from the post-update counter image.
+The current implementation leaves the counter disabled after configuration; users explicitly start the counter with
+`TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.

 ### Configuration Latch Policy